Skip to content

 Tree Display

-From this tree you can easily determine the test status.
-Successful tests are colored green, with a check mark.
-If any tests had failed, they would be marked red, with an X symbol.
+From this tree, you can easily determine the test status.
+Successful tests are colored green and display a check mark.
+If any tests fail, they are marked red with an 'X' symbol.

 Progress Bar

-The progress bar shows the progress of the test.
-It is colored according to the "worst" result obtained: red if there were any failures, yellow if some tests were ignored and green for success.
+The progress bar shows the test's progress.
+Its color reflects the "worst" result obtained: red for any failures, yellow if some tests were ignored, and green for overall success.

 Result Tabs

-The tabs in the right-hand part of the display show the results of running a test.
+The tabs in the right-hand part of the display show the test run results.
 The Errors and Failures tab displays the error message and stack trace for both unexpected exceptions and assertion failures.
-The Tests Not Run tab provides a list of all tests that were selected for running but were not run, together with the reason.
-The Console.Out, Console.Error and Trace Output tabs display text output from the tests.
+The Tests Not Run tab provides a list of all tests that were selected for execution but were not run, along with the reason.
+The Console.Out, Console.Error, and Trace Output tabs display text output from the tests.

 Visual Studio Templates

-Templates are available to help you creating tests in Visual Studio.
-To install them use run installer file:
+Templates are available to help you create tests in Visual Studio.
+To install them, run the installer file:

 1